Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 ## Implementation Details

-### KMPsearch
+#### KMPsearch
 The main controller program that:
-1. Parses command-line arguments
+1. Parses command-line arguments.
-2. Launches `SkipTable` to print the skip table if only a target is provided
+2. Launches `SkipTable` to print the skip table if only a target is provided.
-3. Launches `FileProcessor` to search the file if both target and filename are provided
+3. Launches `FileProcessor` to search the file if both target and filename are provided.
-4. Handles error cases (e.g., incorrect arguments)
+4. Handles error cases (e.g., incorrect arguments) with appropriate error messages.

-### KMPSearcher
+#### KMPSearcher
 Implements the core KMP algorithm:
-1. Computes the Longest Prefix Suffix (LPS) array for the target string
+1. Constructs a 2D skip table (`int[26][pattern.length]`) for lowercase letters (a-z) to determine shift distances.
-2. Performs the string search, returning indices of occurrences
+2. Performs the string search by comparing characters and using the skip table to handle mismatches efficiently.
-3. Optimized to skip unnecessary comparisons using the LPS array
+3. Returns all indices of occurrences in an `ArrayList`, optimized to skip unnecessary comparisons.

-### SkipTable
+#### SkipTable
 Generates and displays the KMP skip table:
-1. Takes the target string and LPS array from `KMPSearcher`
+1. Takes the target string and builds a 2D skip table without relying on an LPS array.
-2. Prints a formatted table with rows for the pattern, unique characters, and default case
+2. Prints a formatted table with rows for the pattern, unique characters in the pattern (alphabetically sorted), and a default case.
-3. Ensures alphabetical ordering of character rows as per spec
+3. Computes skip values dynamically by finding prefix-suffix alignments for each character and position.

-### FileProcessor
+#### FileProcessor
 Handles file reading and output:
-1. Reads the input file line-by-line
+1. Reads the input file line-by-line using `BufferedReader`.
-2. Uses `KMPSearcher` to find the target in each line
+2. Uses `KMPSearcher` to find all occurrences of the target in each line.
-3. Prints each matching line once, prefixed with the first occurrence index (1-based)
+3. Prints each matching line with its line number, match count, and all occurrence indices (0-based).
-4. Manages file I/O errors gracefully
+4. Manages file I/O errors gracefully with descriptive error messages.

 ## Tools and Resources Used
 - [KMP Algorithm Tutorial](https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/)